Case studies are a powerful tool to increase sales and drive conversions.

 4. Include Real Numbers

-Avoid using broad statements by using clear, direct numbers.
+To create a stronger case study, use clear, direct numbers.
+Share exactly how much your increased traffic, revenue, or whatever goals matter to your customers.
 This makes your case study more believable and helps build trust in your brand.

 You want your case study to be as precise as possible.
 Instead of saying you doubled their traffic, provide specific, accurate numbers and (if possible) real proof in the form of charts, graphs, or analytics data.

-Remember that not everyone is as familiar with analtyics technology as you are, so highlight the most importnat pieces of data and provide context to why it matters.
+Remember that not everyone is as familiar with analytics technology as you are, so highlight the most important pieces of data and provide context as to why it matters.

 This way, the reader can see where the customer began and where the customer ended up with your help.